algopapi/Auto-GPT/README.md

 We look forward to connecting with you and hearing your thoughts, ideas, and experiences with Auto-GPT.
 Join us on Twitter and let's explore the future of AI together!
 =======
-# AUTO-GPT Organization Experiment
+# AUTO-Gpt Organization Experiment
->>>>>>> 47e25ac (Update README.md)
+>>>>>>> 52f1479 (Update README.md)

-A cool AUTO-GPT experiment.
+A cool AUTO-Gpt experiment.
 Allowing it to form an orgnazation.
 Let Agents hire staff with one founder at the helm.
 Still very experimental.

 ![alt text](https://i.imgur.com/efaLR9n.jpg)